quantify-os/quantify-core/docs/tutorials/set_data_dir.rst

 .. jupyter-execute::
     :hide-code:

-    from quantify.data import handling
-    # FOR TUTORIAL PURPOSES ONLY!!!
-    # DO NOT RUN THIS CELL, YOU RISK TO LOSE YOUR DATA!
-    import quantify.data.handling as dh
-    datadir = dh._default_datadir
+    # We recommend to always set the directory at the start of the python kernel
+    # and stick to a single common data directory for all
+    # notebooks/experiments within your measurement setup/PC

 .. jupyter-execute::

-    # Always set the directory at the start of the python kernel
-    # And stick to a single common data directory for all
+    # This sets a default data directory for tutorial purposes.
+Change it to your desired data directory.
-    # notebooks/experiments within your measurement setup/PC
-    import os # path utilities
+    from pathlib import Path
+    from os.path import join
     from quantify.data.handling import get_datadir, set_datadir

-    # datadir = "/path/to/your/datadir" # UNCOMMENT AND CHANGE ME!!!
-    set_datadir(datadir)
+    set_datadir(join(Path.home(), 'quantify-data')) # change me!
-    print("Data will be saved in \n" + os.path.abspath(get_datadir()))
+    print(f"Data will be saved in:\n{get_datadir()}")